 C.5.
 Report on stakeholder consultation feedback round:

->>The Stakeholder Feedback Round will take place in the following way:
+>>The Stakeholder Feedback Round took place between November 26 of 2013 and January 26 of 2014 in the following way:

-The present report will be made publicly available on Gold Standard registry
+The present report was be made publicly available on Gold Standard registry

-The link to the report will be sent by email to all the participants that have email addresses.
+The link to the report was be sent by email to all the participants that have email addresses (along with a French translation of part C3 and C4 of the report).

-A French translation of the part C.3 and C.4 of the report will be printed out and made available in our office.
-Some copies will be distributed to the participants of the meeting that do not have email addresses.
+A French translation of the part C.3 and C.4 of the report was printed out and made available in ID office.
+Some copies was be distributed to the participants of the meeting that do not have email addresses.

-ID will take note of all the comment of all the comments received during the two months period of the Feed Back Round and update this part of the report accordingly.
+ID has been taking note of all the comments received during the two months period of the Feed Back Round.

+The table here under details the people invited to provide comments, all the people present during the first round were invited for comment during the seconds round.